mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/projections/orthographic.md

 ---
-title: "Orthographic projection"
+title: "Orthographic Projection"
 date: 2016-02-05 23:15:00
 summary: |
   Orthographic projection is a fundamental projection technique that transforms objects in a higher dimension to a lower dimension.
-This transformation is usually used for objects in a 3d world to be rendered into a screen (a 2d surface) and in the process keeps parallel lines parallel in the lower dimension.
+This transformation is usually used for objects in a 3D world to be rendered into a screen (a 2D surface) and in the process keeps parallel lines parallel in the lower dimension.
   <br />
   <br />
   This article covers the math behind it and how to generate the transformation matrix to achieve the transformation.
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Axonometric_projection.svg/800px-Axonometric_projection.svg.png
 tags: ["computer graphics", "orthographic projection"]
 bibliography: